Assassin's Fate: Plot summary

 Fitz, the Fool, Per, Spark, and Lant arrive at Clerres on the liveship Paragon.
 The Fool tricks the team into waiting until the beginning of the next day while he slips into the castle that night.
 The Fool manages to kill a few guards in the Servants' castle, but then is caught and sent to the dungeons.
 With Symphe's death the castle gates are now closed and Fitz, with the rest of the team, have no way into the castle.
 However, Bee manages to slip them a cryptic message that "The way out is a way in," by which Fitz realizes that she is telling them to try entering the castle through its sewage tunnel.
 The team makes the disgusting trip through the tunnel and emerge into bowels of the castle, where they find and release the Fool.
 They next go in search of Bee.

 Meanwhile, Bee has decided to take the keys she stole from Symphe and escape from her cell before anyone comes again, since she feels they will come to kill her.
 She slips into the huge castle library and begins dumping oil lamps one after another onto the floor, where she has thrown many of the books and scrolls.
 When she sets flame to the oil, the entire library quickly erupts, and she tries to find a way to escape the smoke.
 By chance she runs into Fitz' team, and they retrace their steps towards the dungeon, where they believe there is a secret passage out.
 As the castle burns above them, they rush to destroy the wall blocking the passage, and the castle begins to come down around them.
-Fitz is caught with his legs trapped by falling debris, and the others are forced to go on without him, thinking him dead.
+Fitz is caught with his legs trapped by falling debris; the others are forced to go on without him, thinking Fitz had died.